 1.415 mills on gross receipts

-In tax year 2015, there is an exemption of the first $75,000 in gross receipts and a proportionate share of net income from the business income and receipts tax.
-This increases to a $100,000 exemption in tax year 2016 and every year thereafter.
+Beginning in tax year 2016, there is an exemption of the first $100,000 in gross receipts and a proportionate share of net income from the business income and receipts tax.

 Who Must File